 So, quite a few years ago, I tried Martha Stewart’s Blueberry Buckle recipe, and I was so disappointed since it was a total flop.
-My husband being the cynic wrote his mom and got her recipe and on the piece of paper he titled it, Margaret’s Better than Martha’s Blueberry Buckle!
-I, of course, chuckled but he was right.
+My husband being the cynic, wrote his mom and got her recipe, and on the piece of paper, he titled it Margaret’s Better than Martha’s Blueberry Buckle!
+I, of course, chuckled, but he was right.

-What I love most about this recipe is that it is simple to make (like my amazing cornbread recipe) and that this best blueberry buckle recipe.
-It is so tasty with the crunchy crumb topping and the sweet icing mixed with the moist yummy blueberries who can resist these combinations?
+What I love most about this recipe is that it’s simple to make (like my amazing cornbread recipe) and the best blueberry buckle recipe.
+It is tasty with the crunchy crumb topping and the sweet icing mixed with the moist yummy blueberries.

-Well, the other day while I was cruising around on Pinterest, I found it the original recipe.
+Well, the other day, while I was cruising around on Pinterest, I found the original recipe.
 You see, someone photocopied it from what looks like a 1950’s magazine page.
 So, maybe this is the source of where my mother-in-law first got this recipe.

-So, are you like me and you’re wondering about this buckle thing?
+So, are you like me, and you’re wondering about this buckle thing?